 • GPU overheating

-The standard lighting system already looks very good.
+The standard lighting system (Lumen) already provides very good visuals without requiring full ray tracing.

 5) Textures & View Distance (Graphics → Texture & Distance Settings)